wanghong5233/HC-MAPPO-L/README.md

 ## Overview

 This repository provides a simulation framework for collaborative edge inference in mobile edge computing (MEC) systems.
 The framework implements a hierarchical multi-agent reinforcement learning approach that jointly optimizes service deployment, model partitioning, and resource allocation under privacy and energy constraints.
+The emphasis on privacy is motivated by threats like model inversion attacks.
+For a practical demonstration of this threat, see our accompanying repository: [Deep-Inversion-Attack](https://github.com/wanghong5233/Deep-Inversion-Attack).

 ## Key Features